 One argument made to boot Acting Mayor London Breed in favor of a different interim mayor was that Breed would enjoy an incumbency advantage.
 However, the San Francisco Department of Elections as noted that Breed will appear on the June ballot as "Acting Mayor" given the date to change that has passed.
 A curious development, and thus I remain unsold this was needed.

 Other reasons cited include her having two votes on certain things and that she is influenced by a tech guy who is apparently disliked.
 While I find the 2 vote issue closest to persuasive, as a person who spends time explaining what a Supervisor is, I think many voters may see only the optics rather than jump into the weeds.
 Regardless, this soap opera at City Hall likely provides Breed more name ID than she probably ever would have earned otherwise.
 Point is, a few days later and I still feel uneasy about this.

-Jason Lee Jones 23 days ago.
+Jason Lee Jones about 2 months ago.

 Interim Mayor Farrell?